Eleftherios Venizelos: National Schism

 Even though Venizelos promised to remain neutral, after the elections of 1915, he said that Bulgaria's attack on Serbia, with which Greece had a treaty of alliance, obliged him to abandon that policy.
-A small scale mobilisation of the Greek army took place.
+A small-scale mobilization of the Greek army took place.

-The dispute between Venizelos and the King reached its height shortly after that and the King invoked a Greek constitutional provision that gave the monarch the right to dismiss a government unilaterally.
+The dispute between Venizelos and the King reached its height shortly after that, and the King invoked a Greek constitutional provision that gave the monarch the right to dismiss a government unilaterally.
 Meanwhile, using the excuse of saving Serbia, in October 1915, the Entente disembarked an army in Thessaloniki, after invitation by Venizelos.
-This action of Prime Minister Venizelos enraged Constantine.
+Prime Minister Venizelos's action enraged Constantine.

 The dispute continued between the two men, and in December 1915, King Constantine forced Venizelos to resign for a second time and dissolved the Liberal-dominated parliament, calling for new elections.
 Venizelos left Athens and moved back to Crete.
 Venizelos did not take part in the elections, as he considered the dissolution of Parliament unconstitutional.

 On 26 May 1916 the Fort Rupel (a significant military fort in Macedonia) was unconditionally surrendered by the royalist government to Germano-Bulgarian forces.
 This produced a deplorable impression.
-The Allies feared a possible secret alliance between the royalist government and Central Powers placing in grave danger of their armies in Macedonia.
+The Allies feared a possible secret alliance between the royalist government and the Central Powers, placing their armies in grave danger in Macedonia.
 On the other hand, the surrender of Fort Rupel for Venizelos and his supporters meant the beginning of the destruction of Greek Macedonia.
-Despite German assurances that the integrity of the Kingdom of Greece would be respected they were unable to restrain the Bulgarian forces, which had started dislocating the Greek population, and by 4 September Kavala was occupied.
+Despite German assurances that the integrity of the Kingdom of Greece would be respected, they were unable to restrain the Bulgarian forces, which had started dislocating the Greek population, and by 4 September Kavala was occupied.